- March 23, 2018

 But the project coordinator for the above safety study, Professor Bill Bommer at Fresno State’s Craig School of Business, said recently that there is no contradiction.
 He noted the 3.58% figure is representative of the number of drivers who have cell phones in their hands at any one time.
 That is the percentage of people who are doing it now.

 The other driver surveys reflect whether, over a long period of time, a driver has used a cell phone while driving.
 For example, if you texted behind the wheel three times last month, that would show up in the other surveys.
 But unless an observer saw that you were texting, you would not be part of the aforementioned 3.58%.
+In cases involving accidents or legal matters, including situations like drunk driving accidents, it’s important to consult with a qualified drunk driving accident attorney who specializes in these areas to protect your rights and ensure you receive appropriate legal guidance.

 Thus, the new study indicates that across California, approximately one in 28 drivers are texting or talking on their cell phones at this moment.
 If one were to count hands-free devices, the ratio would be one in 13.